 Daiji Takada, owner of Chabuzen, peeks out over the counter from the kitchen, which has about a meter-long strip of standing space for one at most.
 The interior of this narrow restaurant, tucked away in the very fringes of the hip neighborhood of Shimokitazawa in western Tokyo, isn’t much more spacious.
 Two low tables on tatami provide enough room for around six to squeeze in, and there are a couple of stools at the counter – although occupying those spaces would almost certainly prevent anyone from getting out the door.

 With the surety of someone well-used to playing human Tetris, Takada deftly steps out and expertly delivers a plate of gyoza onto the table.
-He has he just made these lovingly by hand and cooked them in a small, plug-in fryer.
+He has just made these lovingly by hand and cooked them in a small, plug-in fryer.

 These are no ordinary gyoza.
 The shells are perfectly light and crisp, the dipping sauce peppy and with plenty of sesame, the filling juicy… and meat-free.
 They are stuffed with soy meat and garlic and somehow avoid that distinct soy taste that alerts the tongue to the absence of meat.
 In addition to being dangerously tasty, these gyoza are entirely vegan and entirely organic – like every ingredient in the perplexing apothecary of a kitchen.